3d TSB Redesignation Ceremony to 3d Transportation Battalion

-U.S. Marine Corps Lt.
-Col. Jarrad S. Caola, commander of 3d Transportation Support Battalion (TSB), Combat Logistics Regiment 3, 3d Marine Logistics Group (MLG), stands at the position of attention during the redesignation ceremony of 3d TSB on Camp Foster, Okinawa, Japan, March 23, 2021.
+U.S. Marine Corps Capt.
+Robert Schuller, left, company commander of Headquarters and Service Company, 3d Transportation Support Battalion (TSB), Combat Logistics Regiment 3, 3d Marine Logistics Group (MLG), renders a salute during the redesignation ceremony of 3d TSB on Camp Foster, Okinawa, Japan, March 23, 2021.
 3d TSB, first activated in 1958, was redesignated as 3d Transportation Battalion by direction of Gen. David H. Berger, Commandant of the Marine Corps.
 The mission of 3d TB remains the same, providing transportation and support 3d Marine Expeditionary Force to facilitate the distribution of personnel, equipment, and supplies by air, ground, and sea.
 3d MLG, based out of Okinawa, Japan, is a forward deployed combat unit that serves as III MEF’s comprehensive logistics and combat service support backbone for operations throughout the Indo-Pacific area of responsibility.
-Caola is a native of Somerset, Pennsylvania.
 (U.S. Marine Corps photo by Sgt.
 Hailey D. Clay)

 |Date Taken: